 Myth 4: Submissives shouldn’t have their own opinions.

 What?!
 Are you kidding me?
 If I don’t have my own opinion, how will my Dominant know what I like or don’t like?
 How will he know if what he’s doing to me feels good or doesn’t or if it’s something we should try again?
 Of course, submissives have opinions, and yes, we are allowed to share them.
-The difference is that how we share our ideas may be dictated by our D/s relationship - maybe we have a specific time of day, perhaps we keep a journal, maybe we have the freedom to say what we need to say as long as we’re respectful.
-But we most definitely have opinions and should have the ability to share them.
+The difference is that how we share our ideas may be dictated by our D/s relationship - maybe we have a specific time of day, perhaps we keep a journal, or maybe we have the freedom to say what we need to say as long as we’re respectful.
+But we most definitely have opinions and should be able to share them.